 A watermark is a logo, text, picture, or pattern.
 We usually superimpose it onto another image or dataset intentionally.
 The main purpose of a watermark is to make it more difficult to copy the main image or dataset without permission.
 Excel provides several methods to add watermarks.
 In this article, we will discuss two easy ways to add the watermark in Excel with the explanation.

 How to Add Watermark in Excel: 2 Easy Ways

-Here, I’ve used an Excel workbook with multiple worksheets which contain the same dataset.
-The dataset contains the Categories, Countries, Quantities and Sales of different Products.
+Here, I’ve used an Excel workbook with multiple worksheets that contain the same dataset.
+The dataset contains the Categories, Countries, Quantities, and Sales of different Products.

 1. Add Watermark by Using Excel Ribbon

 We can add a watermark in Excel by using Ribbon easily.
 Some examples of using Ribbon to add watermarks in Excel are given below.